mui/material-ui/docs/src/pages/components/steppers/steppers.md

 Here is an example of customizing the component.
 You can learn more about this in the [overrides documentation page](/customization/components/).

-This component uses a customized `StepConnector` element that changes border color based on the `active` and `completed` state.

 {{"demo": "pages/components/steppers/CustomizedSteppers.js"}}

 ## Mobile Stepper